Web Of Answers

 She turns and stalks off into the gloom.

-Elaine’s mouth is hanging open.
+Elaine’s mouth hangs open.
 “Did she just–”

 “Had to be an accident,” Jake says, glancing over at Hamfrd.